hmqcnoesy/booknotes/Web/Matts Semicolons.md

-There is also the `window` object which refers to the browser window and has some useful and interesting members:
+There is also the `window` object which refers to the browser window and has some useful and interesting members.
+For example:

 ```javascript
 console.log(window.innerWidth);